dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

-* A METplus configuration file where the MET tool name follows PascalCase, e.g. GridStat.conf or ASCII2NC.conf. file.
+* A METplus configuration file where the MET tool name follows PascalCase, e.g. GridStat.conf or ASCII2NC.conf.
   If the use case uses a Python embedding script, it should be indicasted in the by adding "_python_embedding" to the MET tool name. e.g. GridStat_python_embedding.conf